panzerdp/dmitripavlutin.com/content/posts/045-fix-this/index.md

 The use of additional variable `self` or arrow functions to fix the value of `this` would not work in case of classes.

-Fortunately, there's a trick that involves using  [bind()](/gentle-explanation-of-this-in-javascript/#6-bound-function) method to bind the context of the method inside the constructor:
+But there's a trick involving [bind()](/gentle-explanation-of-this-in-javascript/#6-bound-function) method that binds the context of the method inside the constructor:

 ```javascript{6}
 class Person {